PavelSavkin/fractal-primitives-unity/README.md

 ### Customization
 - You can edit `FractalObject.prefab` in `Assets/Resources` to change generation behavior
+    - You also can add / remove / change Meshes to use for generating fractal primitives
 - Note that if you make depth deeper, increase `wait_time` in `FracatlGenerateAndSave`, since it'll take while to generate complete fractal tree and put primitives in.

 ## 2. Boolean Operation